smemsh/docs/submodimport.rst

 Move the commits into the prefix ahead of time, so they won't need "changing" in destination repository::

-  git filter-repo --force --path-rename :path/to/prefix
+  git filter-repo --force --path-rename :path/to/prefix/ # trailing slash!

 Identify the commit range we want to pick, which is all commits in source repository.
 Assuming we are at master branch tip, and the